No cancer danger from mobile phones, research concludes – DW – 09/05/2024

 None of the studies assessed in the review showed an increased risk of brain cancer with mobile phone use.

 "The evidence did not support an increased risk of cancers from the use of mobile phones.
-Furthermore, there was no evidence to support any risk from broadcasting transmitters or base stations," said Keith Petrie, Department of Psychological Medicine, University of Auckland, Australia, in a press statement.
+Furthermore, there was no evidence to support any risk from broadcasting transmitters or base stations," said Keith Petrie of the Department of Psychological Medicine, at the University of Auckland, in a press statement.

 How do mobile phones work?